Phlebotomy Certification Columbia, Maryland

 - 10 Successful Capillary Sticks

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has related materials based upon their competency exams.
 Be positive to study every day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the official exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to attempt the national certification exam.